UIP-Urban-Intelligence-Platform/UIP-Urban_Intelligence_Platform/wiki/FAQ.md

 ## 🌐 General

-### What is Builder Layer End?
+### What is UIP - Urban Intelligence Platform?

-Builder Layer End is a Multi-Agent Linked Open Data (LOD) Pipeline for Smart Traffic Management.
+UIP - Urban Intelligence Platform is a Multi-Agent Linked Open Data (LOD) Pipeline for Smart Traffic Management.
 It transforms raw traffic data (cameras, sensors, weather, air quality) into semantic web formats (RDF, NGSI-LD) and publishes them as Linked Open Data.

 ### What are the main features?